 In 1977 Steve was offered a position as a mountaineering instructor/guide at Strathcona Park Lodge which changed his life.
 It gave him an intimate knowledge of & love for Strathcona Park & Canadian wilderness.
 In 1986, Steve, his wife Marlene, along with a small committed group of “park protectors”, founded the Friends of Strathcona Park.
 In 1995 with the support of BC Parks & other organizations, Steve formed the SWI.
 Although BC Parks had ceased all park programs & no longer operated Park Information Centres, Steve & his directors vision for the Strathcona Park Wilderness Centre became a reality with community support & partnerships.

 John has been hiking, climbing & skiing in Strathcona Park for over 30 years.
 He became a director with SWI in 2008, the year the Strathcona Park Wilderness Centre was built.
 John held the position of secretary with SWI for two years & now contributes mostly with fund raising events and media.
 He believes the conservation & protection of the Park can be achieved through responsible use & education.

-Krista has organized the Programs & Volunteers at the Strathcona Park Wilderness Centre at Paradise Meadows since 2010, and took on the expanded Coordinator role of Fundraising & Outreach for SWI in 2013.
-She is an active member of the Comox District Mountaineering Club & Comox Valley Nature, and has been hiking & photographing in the Park for more than 20 years.
+Krista has coordinated the Programs & Volunteers at the Strathcona Park Wilderness Centre at Paradise Meadows since 2010, and took on the expanded Coordinator role of Fundraising & Outreach for SWI in 2013.
+A naturalist & hiker, she believes that “in Wildness is the preservation of the world”, and has been hiking & photographing in the Park for more than 20 years.